sdcastillo/Identifying-Actionable-Treatment-Variation-in-Episodes-of-Low-Back-Pain/README.md

 ## Methods

 1. Patients are isolated to an approximately clinically homogeneous sample.
-2. Potentially important, actionable features are identified with the domain knowledge of the clinical team such as the whether or not the patient has had an x-ray, the number of physical therapy visits they have on record, and other various medical history characteristics.
+2. Potentially important, actionable features are identified with the domain knowledge of the clinical team such as whether or not the patient has had an x-ray, the number of physical therapy visits they have on record, and other various medical history characteristics.
 3. Adjustments are made to account for class imbalance.
 4. A random forest is fit to the bootstrapped sample and then tested on a validation subset of the data.
-5. Feature importance is interpreted from a clinical perspective
+5. Feature importance is interpreted from a clinical perspective.